sp18-interns/chirag-intern/05-May-2022/README.md

 - ✅Make a Swastik pattern given by Avinash Sir
 - 🔄Had a session with avinash sir on SQL basics:-
-  - Topics that covered : Insert ,Delete, Create,Select, DDL,DML,DCL
+  - Topics that covered : Insert ,Delete,Alter,Drop Create,Select, DDL,DML,DCL

 ### Doubts